Don't get scammed

 Online sales scams

-Sometimes criminals will claim that they are selling other products or services on behalf of VicRoads, often at a higher price.
+Sometimes scammers will claim that they are selling other products or services on behalf of VicRoads, often at a higher price.

 These websites might claim that they are endorsed by VicRoads or use the VicRoads logo.